Connect with others who understand.

 Make sure to follow any other instructions from your surgeon.
 They should explain how to care for your incision and whether you need to change any bandages.
 Your surgeon may also tell you to avoid certain types of activities or movements or perform certain exercises that can help you heal.

-If you underwent an SLNB and your surgeon used blue dye to find a sentinel node, you may have blue or green urine or notice blue markings under your skin for a couple of days after surgery.
+If you underwent an SLNB and your surgeon used blue dye to find the sentinel node, you may have blue or green urine or notice blue markings under your skin for a couple of days after surgery.

 Determining Your Stage

+When determining your cancer stage, doctors will consider three factors: how big the initial tumor is, whether cancer can be found in the lymph nodes, and whether cancer cells are present in other parts of the body.
 You won’t know your cancer stage until after the breast lump is removed and after the lymph node removal surgery.

 Next Steps for Treatment